RomanLeca/coinshift_test/README.md

 ### Future potential improvements
 - Run tests in a docker environment
 - Add Allure reporting (looks nice and allows for a "BDD-ish" layer)
-- Add a page object layer to DRY page locators in code